nisarg0/Kontest-Reminder/index.md

 - Click `Load unpackaged`
 - Choose the unzipped folder and you are good to go.

-### How to use?
-- **Home page** has 3 sections:
-  1. Live
+### What is new in Kontest-Remainder?
+- Home Page is made up of 3 sections 1.
+Running
                                      2. In 24 hours
                                      3. Upcoming

-- Each **Contest** has 4 options:
-  1. Go to Contest
+- Each **Contest** has 4 options  1.
+Go to Contest
                                   2. Add to google calander
                                   3. Set an alarm _which will open the contest tab 1 min prior to the contest_.
                                   4. Delete

 - **Subscribe page** We support following 8 sites: